Dr Ali Pearson

 Undergraduate teaching

-Sport Science 2A: Biochemistry of Exercise & Skill Acquisition - Skill Acquisition teaching
+Sport Science 2A: Biochemistry of Exercise & Skill Acquisition - Course Organiser and Skill Acquisition teaching

 Sport Science (Project) 3 - Performance Analysis project supervision